"How to recover deleted videos from Olympus cameras? I lost some videos that I recorded on my camera and now I can't find them!"

 To know how to recover deleted videos from Olympus cameras, you can just follow these instructions:

-Step 1: Select a target location and start the advanced video recovery
+Step 1: Select a target location and start the enhanced recovery

 At first, you can just connect your Olympus camera or its SD card from where you lost your videos to the system.
-Now, launch Wondershare Recoverit on your computer and select the "Advanced Video Recovery" feature from the bottom panel.
+Now, launch Wondershare Recoverit on your computer and select the "Enhanced Recovery" feature from the bottom panel.

 To proceed, the application will ask you to select the target location to scan.
 Here, you can select the drive of the connected Olympus camera or its SD card.
 Besides that, you can also select a video format to look for (that would save time in scanning).